 Acidic cleaning solutions and vinegar should never be used on slate or any other natural stone, as they will dull the professional finish and eat away at the surface of the stone and lead to etching.
 Etching can often look like watermarks or a surface stain, but in reality, these are chemical burns that have damaged the surface.

 Sealing your stone is your first line of defense here, but acidic chemicals will strip away and damage your protective sealer as well, opening you up to stains and etching in the future.
 This is why it’s so important to use cleaning products that are specially formulated for use on slate and other natural stone.
-Granite Gold Daily Cleaner® is an effective stone-cleaning solution that is pH balanced, non-toxic, completely food-safe and is completely biodegradable.
+Granite Gold Daily Cleaner® is an effective stone-cleaning solution that is pH balanced and completely food-safe.

 Stains can be harder to see on slate, but they really are something you can’t unsee once you notice them.
 You do have a few ways of remedying the situation, however: